shoebot/shoebot/doc/source/install.rst

 GNU/Linux
 ---------

-Shoebot runs on Python 2.7.
+Shoebot runs on Python 3.7 and above.

 You need a few software packages on your system before installing Shoebot.
 There is a small handy script that will take care of this for you:

 .. code:: bash

-    cd install
-    ./install_dependencies.sh

-Now, the simplest way to install Shoebot is system-wide, but you can also install it locally with a few extra steps.
-This has the advantage of keeping your base system intact.
+    ./install/install_dependencies.sh

+It is recommended to install Shoebot locally, although it can be also be installed system-wide.

 If the script does not support your operating system, skip to `Add support for another operating system`.

-System-wide install
+Local install
-^^^^^^^^^^^^^^^^^^^

-Only one command necessary:
+^^^^^^^^^^^^^

+Installing shoebot for the current user.

 .. code:: bash

-    sudo python setup.py install
+    python3 setup.py install

 .. _virtualenvwrapper-install: